Retirement Retirement Planning

 insta_photos/Adobe middle aged female holding smartphone

-Once you know where you stand financially, you can make an estimated retirement budget that may include different items than when you were working.
+Once you know where you stand financially, you can estimate your retirement budget, which may include different items than when you were working.